Skip to main content Skip to navigation

 8. Meeting their buddy, if appropriate

-10. Share relevant policies - e.g. flexible working/work from home, wellbeing, equality and diversity
+10. Share relevant policies - e.g. flexible working, work from home, wellbeing, equality and diversity

-11. Think about how keep connected to other staff and foster learning through social and staff networks, virtual coffee catch ups and WhatsApp group.
+11. Think about how to keep connected to other staff and foster learning through social and staff networks, virtual coffee catch ups and WhatsApp group.

 Experience: Induction